 - Black men are given 20% longer sentences than white men who commit the same crime and have the same criminal history (United States Sentencing Commission 2017 study).

 - For many years, sentencing was more severe for users of crack cocaine (who are more often black) than of powder cocaine (more often white) (Brown 60).
 Under former guidelines someone with 5 grams of crack cocaine would receive a mandatory minimum sentence of five years, the same as someone possessing 500 grams of powdered cocaine.
 Congress addressed this disparity in 2010 with the Fair Sentencing Act, reducing the discrepancy from 100:1 to 18:1 (still a significant difference).

 - In one study, bail for black defendants was 35% higher than whites for similar crimes, yet bail bondsmen considered blacks less of a flight risk than whites because they have less available money (Feagin 149).

 - Defendants who kill whites are four times more likely to get the death penalty than those who kill blacks.
 Black men who rape white women are 18 times more likely to get the death penalty than white rapists or those who rape black women (Wachtel 203).
 If our justice system were truly color-blind as some claim, all these crimes would be punished equally.

 - “Blacks, who make up about 13% of the population, have accounted for 52% of the people executed in state and federal jurisdictions since 1930” according to a 2004 report (Bonilla-Silva 47).

-- Black children are 18 times more likely to be sentenced as adults than white children, and make up nearly 60 percent of children in prisons, according to the APA.
+- Black teens who commit crimes are 18 times more likely to be sentenced as adults than white children, and make up nearly 60 percent of children in prisons, according to the APA.

 - A 2016 study conducted by Harvard found that in Boston, black people made up 63% of the civilians who were interrogated, stopped, frisked or searched by police even though they were only 24% of the population.